 Follow Top Blogs in Your Niche

-This is something sensational.
+This is something sensational and much more important, specially if you plan to start event blogging.
 There are always benefits attached to this.
 You can’t keep moving forward without following professionals and experts who are doing the same thing and have started way before you.
 So always try to select those blogs and follow them.
 Following doesn’t mean just follow on Twitter and subscribe to their feed and forget them, in fact, try to get engaged with them, read them regularly, and try to learn from them.

 Use the tool like Feedly to manage your blog subscriptions on the go.
 When you get time to read a blog, you can quickly read on your smartphone..